|IHhS thanks our sponsors |

 As with primary focal hyperhidrosis, it is important to talk to a knowledgeable clinician about all-over, secondary sweating.
 An internal medicine specialist can look at your medical history, provide an examination, run any necessary tests, consider any medications you may be taking (remember to tell your provider about all medications you're using - including over-the-counter and herbal/natural products) and provide other professional insights.

-If you think you suffer from secondary hyperhidrosis, we've compiled a list of medications that can cause excessive sweating as a side effect, and a list of diseases and conditions that can cause excessive sweating as a symptom.
+If you think you suffer from secondary hyperhidrosis, we've compiled a list of medications that can cause excessive sweating as a side effect and a list of diseases and conditions that can cause excessive sweating as a symptom.
 Of course, not everyone who takes one of these medications or who suffers from one of these conditions will experience sweating.
 The lists are provided as a starting point for a discussion with a clinician.
-Only a knowledgeable medical practitioner can diagnosis and treat hyperhidrosis.
+Only a knowledgeable medical practitioner can diagnose and treat hyperhidrosis.

 Drugs/Medications Known to Cause Hyperhidrosis as a Side Effect (Please note that these medications are listed alphabetically by generic name.
 The generic name of a medication usually appears in parentheses on its packaging or small print next to its brand name.)